Sabine's gull: Description

-The Sabine's gull is a small gull, 27 to 33 cm in length and weighing 135 to 225 g.
+Sabine's gull is a small gull, 27 to 33 cm in length and weighing 135 to 225 g.
 The wings are long, thin and pointed with a span of between 81 and 87 cm.
 The bill, which is black with a yellow tip, is around 2.5 cm long.

-This species is easy to identify through its striking wing pattern.
-The adult has a pale grey back and wing coverts, black primary flight feathers and white secondaries.
-The white tail is forked.
-The male's hood darkens during breeding season.
+This species is easy to identify through its striking wing pattern, though at long range it can be confused with immature black-legged kittiwakes.
+The adult has a pale grey back and wing coverts, four black outer primary flight feathers, and white inner primaries and secondaries.
+The white tail is slightly forked.
+The adult's hood darkens during breeding season to dark grey with a narrow black collar at the base of the hood.
 Young birds have a similar tricoloured wing pattern, but the grey is replaced by brown, and the tail has a black terminal band.
 Juveniles take two years to attain full adult plumage.
-Sabine's gulls have an unusual molt pattern for gulls.
-Fledged birds retain their juvenile plumage through the autumn and do not start molting into their first winter plumage until they have reached their wintering grounds.
-Adults have their complete molt in the spring prior to the spring migration, and have a partial molt in the autumn after returning to the wintering area, a reversal of the usual pattern for gulls.
+Sabine's gulls have an unusual moult pattern for gulls.
+Fledged birds retain their juvenile plumage through the autumn and do not start moulting into their first winter plumage until they have reached their wintering grounds.
+Adults have their complete moult in the spring prior to the spring migration, and have a partial moult in the autumn after returning to the wintering area, a reversal of the usual pattern for gulls.
 They have a very high-pitched and squeaking call.